arnederoeck/NanoSatellite/README.md

 #### Delineate and segment tandem repeat spanning reads

 This script expects the reference squiggles generated above and tab a separated input file (e.g. *spanning_reads.txt*) containing a *name*, *strand* and *path* to fast5.
-One possible way to obtain this input file is by using [tandem-genotypes](https://github.com/mcfrith/tandem-genotypes) with the "-v" (verbose) option and then processing the output file.
-Another is to

 Example: